Mushroom Life Cycle: 4 Key Stages and Their Features

 The entire duration of each cycle varies from one mushroom to the other depending on its size and growing environment.
 Some mushrooms will complete a whole cycle in one day, while for others, it may take up to a month or more.

-Read on to learn the basics of the mushroom life cycle.
-One major advantage of having this knowledge is understanding what you’re getting when you’re buying functional mushroom products.
 The supplement market is full of products with misleading marketing or label information, and we’re going to help bring clarity to what you might be getting before you buy any mushroom product.

 Stage 1 - It All Begins With Spores